Turquoise Aare River in Bern

 How to enjoy the river the local way—safely

-Floating the Aare is one of Bern’s most famous summer rituals: waterproof bag over the shoulder, a confident entry into cold turquoise water, then a fast, scenic drift beneath medieval rooftops.
-It’s also a real river with current, temperature changes, and hazards that don’t negotiate.
-This guide focuses on practical safety: how to decide if it’s right for you, how to plan a route, and how to avoid the classic mistakes.
+Floating the Aare is one of Bern's most famous summer rituals: a waterproof bag over the shoulder, a confident entry into cold turquoise water, then a fast, scenic drift beneath medieval rooftops.
+It's also a real Alpine river with a strong current, cold temperatures and hazards that don't negotiate—and crucially, there are no lifeguards.
+Every year people get into trouble because they underestimate it.
+This guide focuses on practical safety: how to decide if it's right for you, how to plan a route, where to get out, and how to avoid the classic mistakes.

-Important: Conditions and local rules can change.
-Always check official notices and river conditions on the day you go.
+Important: conditions and local rules change.
+Sections are sometimes closed for river works or high water, so always check official notices and live river conditions on the day you go.
+The new daytime guide lives at our Aare river overview.

-If a closure is in effect, do not “work around it.”
-Pick a different plan: walk the riverside paths, use the arcades in the Old Town, or choose an alternative swim area that is explicitly open and safe.
+If a closure is in effect, do not "work around it."
+Pick a different plan: walk the riverside paths, head to the Old Town arcades, or choose a stretch that is explicitly open and safe.
+Closures exist because something has gone wrong before—respecting them is part of swimming the Aare the local way.

 Non-Negotiables